roshan-rs-git/cs5661-dsproject-Multi-Attribute-Speech-Analysis-System/README.md

 ## 📄 License

-This project uses the Mozilla Common Voice dataset, which is made available under the [CC-0 license](https://creativecommons.org/publicdomain/zero/1.0/).
+This project uses the Mozilla Common Voice dataset.
+Mozilla website content is available under the [Creative Commons Attribution Share-Alike License v3.0](https://www.mozilla.org/en-US/foundation/licensing/website-content/) or any later version.

 Our implementation code is available under the MIT License.

+For more information about Mozilla's licensing policies, please visit their [Licensing Policies page](https://www.mozilla.org/en-US/foundation/licensing/).